magento/devdocs/guides/v2.1/get-started/order-tutorial/order-create-shipment.md

 ---
 layout: tutorial
 group: get-started
-subgroup: 20_REST
+subgroup:
-title: Order Processing with REST APIs Tutorial
-menu_title: Step 9.
+title: Step 9.
 Create a shipment
+subtitle: Order Processing with REST APIs Tutorial
+menu_title:
 menu_order: 9
-level3_menu_node: level3child
+level3_menu_node:
-level3_subgroup: order
+level3_subgroup: order-tutorial
 version: 2.1
-github_link: get-started/order/order-create-shipment.md
+github_link: get-started/order-tutorial/order-create-shipment.md
 ee_only: false
 ---
-## Step 9.
-Create a shipment

 To create a shipment, you need the `order_item_id` of each item to be shipped.
 Since the Sprite Yoga Companion Kit is a bundle item, you only need to include the top-level `order_item_id` (`5`).
 The `order_item_id` for the Radiant Tee-M-Orange is `3`.